Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Introduction

 Although first proposed around 35 years ago, SCDFT has garnered little attention, until recently.
-Indeed, the ball was moved forward in 2017, with Pittalis {\it et al.} demonstrating that the spin-currents enter explicitly in density-functional approximations only at the level of the curvatuve of the exchange-correlation (xc) hole.\cite{pittalis2017u} This permitted Desmarais et al. 2020 to formulate the adiabatic connection in the SCDFT, in which the spin-currents may be effectively treated only at the level of the exact-exchange operator in hybrid functionals of the local-density and generalized gradient (LDA and GGA) approximations.\cite{desmarais2020adiabatic} The theory was thereafter applied by Bodo et al. to the description of Weyl fermions, wherein renormalization of the electron-electron interaction by SOC-induced spin-currents was found to account for around half of the splitting of the Weyl node pair in TaAs.\cite{bodo2022spin} Comaskey et al. applied the theory to the description of a bismuth two-dimensional $\mathbb{Z}_2$ topological insulator.\cite{comaskey2022spin} Therein, it was demonstrated that only an SCDFT formulation could account for appearence of an experimentally-confirmed Dirac fermion in the valence band structure, at the onset of the topological phase transition.\cite{comaskey2022spin}
+Indeed, the ball was moved forward in 2017, with Pittalis {\it et al.} demonstrating that the spin-currents enter explicitly in DFAs only at the level of the curvature of the exchange-correlation (xc) hole.\cite{pittalis2017u} This led to our formulation of the adiabatic connection in the SCDFT, within a generalized Kohn-Sham framework,\cite{seidl1996generalized} in which spin-currents can be effectively treated via the exact-exchange operator in hybrid DFAs of the local-density and generalized gradient approximations (LDA and GGA).\cite{desmarais2020adiabatic,desmarais2020spin} The theory was thereafter applied to the description of: i) Weyl fermions, wherein renormalization of the electron-electron interaction by SOC-induced spin-currents was found to account for around half of the splitting of the Weyl node pair in TaAs;\cite{bodo2022spin} ii) a Bismuth two-dimensional $\mathbb{Z}_2$ topological insulator, wherein it was demonstrated that only an SCDFT formulation could account for the appearance of an experimentally-confirmed Dirac fermion in the valence band structure, at the onset of the topological phase transition.\cite{comaskey2022spin}

-These previous studies clearly demonstrate the fundamental importance of spin-current densities in the description of the electronic structure, including SOC.
-That is, even though the $\mathbf{J}^x,\mathbf{J}^y$ and $\mathbf{J}^z$ were only included in the xc functional through the exact-exchange operator, within a generalized Kohn-Sham framework.\cite{desmarais2020adiabatic,desmarais2020spin,seidl1996generalized} Here we extend the same treatment to analytic gradients of the total energy, allowing, for the first time, to discuss the effect of spin-currents on the description of the crystal structure.
-Through application of the approach to the diiodide molecule, as well as iodine-based molecular crystals, we demonstrate that renormalization of the electron-electron interaction through SOC-induced spin-currents can account for significant modification of crystal structures (around half or more of the total effect due to SOC).
+These previous studies clearly demonstrate the fundamental importance of spin-current densities in the description of the electronic structure, when SOC is included.
+Here, we extend the same treatment to analytical gradients of the total energy, allowing, for the first time, to discuss the effect of spin-currents on the description of the crystal structure.
+Such extension is implemented in a developmental version of the \textsc{Crystal} program.\cite{CRYSTAL17PAP,erba2022crystal23} Through application of the approach to the diiodide molecule, as well as Iodine-based molecular crystals, we demonstrate that renormalization of the electron-electron interaction through SOC-induced spin-currents can account for significant modification of crystal structures (around half or more of the total effect due to SOC).